 - All the internal angles of the constituent polygons are a multiple of 15°.

-- Contains two regular 8-pointed star polygons with vertex angle of 45°.
+- Contains one regular 8-pointed star polygon with vertex angle of 45°.

 - Contains one regular 12-pointed star polygon with vertex angle of 60°.

 - There are 10 non-regular reflective tiles (including one kite and one dart).